bash0C7/mcp-ruby-skeleton/README.md

-# MCP Random Number Server
+# MCP Ruby Server Skeleton

+> Acknowledgment: This implementation was inspired by the article [Building a Model Context Protocol Server with TypeScript](https://azukiazusa.dev/blog/typescript-mcp-server/) by Azuki Azusa.

-A simple Model Context Protocol (MCP) server implementation in Ruby that provides a tool to generate random numbers.
+This project is a Ruby implementation of a Model Context Protocol (MCP) server skeleton.
+It provides an interface that allows Large Language Models (LLMs) like Claude to call tools.
+The current implementation provides a tool that generates random numbers.

 ## Features